andyhinh/PasswordWorkshop/README.md

 # Password Workshop
 CougarCS 4th Meeting - Password Awareness
 # Introduction
 Introductory workshop on giving an awareness of how easily passwords can be cracked by using John the Ripper and how to create better-secured passwords for personal computers, websites, and servers.
-Many people use passwords that are easy for them to remember like "Password", "andyisgreat", or "Blameaaron", but that is what makes you vulnerable to hackers.
+Many people use passwords that are easy for them to remember like "Password", "andyisgreat", or "BlameAaron", but that is what makes you vulnerable to hackers.

 Today, I will be demonstrating how easy it is to break these simple passwords.
 I will not be teaching you how to do everything prior to breaking the password hashes like how to retrieve the hashes from various locations.